exp1azy/manticore_provider/README.md

 ### Bulking Documents

-To perform bulk upload of documents use `Bulk` method or `BulkAsync`:
+To perform bulk upload of documents use the `BulkAsync` method:
 ```csharp
 var bulkRequests = new List<BulkInsertRequest<TestIndex>>
 {